raganwald-deprecated/homoiconic/2009-04-28/extension_methods.md

 At run time, there is a Numeric class and it knows about conversion to feet of sea water.
 If you have a Smalltalk-style inspector, your view of the Numeric class is fully reconciled with its behaviour.
 You can see the methods it implements and the code for each method.
 Life is good.

 However.
 Ruby is not Smalltalk.
 In Smalltalk, you primarily interact with your code through the live inspectors at runtime.
 So there is one canoncial source of information about the Numeric class.
 Ruby is still very much a text file based language.
 If we write the above code and stick it in our Scuba Planning application, there are now multiple sources of information about the Numeric class: The standard library, the methods you added, the methods other gems or frameworks added, and anything else that happens at run time.

-In the above example, the code for Numeric#fsw is ephemeral: it is discarded after it is interpreted and cannot be recovered without [white magic](http://gilesbowkett.blogspot.com/2008/02/activerecord-ruby2ruby-this-is-where.html "Giles Bowkett: ActiveRecord & Ruby2Ruby: This Is Where The Magic Happens").
+(In the above example, the code for Numeric#fsw is ephemeral: it is discarded after it is interpreted and cannot be recovered without [white magic](http://gilesbowkett.blogspot.com/2008/02/activerecord-ruby2ruby-this-is-where.html "Giles Bowkett: ActiveRecord & Ruby2Ruby: This Is Where The Magic Happens").)

-If you are using Ruby on Rails, the code for Numeric can be found in:
+If you are using Ruby on Rails, you could organize yourself so that the code for Numeric would be found in:

 1. The Standard library
 2. ActiveSupport::CoreExtensions::Numeric::Bytes